stat6250-w18/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?

-- *Answer*(ldai4-stat6250): Yes, there is.
+- *Answer*(ldai4-stat6250): Yes, in the log window displays message about your SAS session and about any SAS program that you submit; in output,you browse LISTING output from SAS programs you submit.

 [fizz-buzz Week 1 SAS Recipe]
 - Question (ilankham−stat6250): Is the mod function at all related to how clocks work, with hours counting from 1 to 12, and then starting back at 1 again?

-- *Answer*(ldai-stat6250): No, the mod function returns the remainder of the division of elements of the first argument by elements of the second argument.
+- *Answer*(ldai4-stat6250): No, the mod function returns the remainder of the division of elements of the first argument by elements of the second argument.